nisha786786/pandas-proj/README.md

 # pandas-proj
-get ipl data to filter clean
+in this project nalysis on ipl matches data